Constitution & Bylaws

 (b) Such Local Unions as may from time to time be chartered by the Union shall have the right to place limits on Membership and/or attach conditions to Membership contingent upon adoption of appropriate By-Laws subject to the approval of the Union as provided by this Constitution.

-(c) Consistent with the Human Rights Code of British Columbia, the Union shall not exclude a person from membership, expel or suspend a member or discriminate against any person or member because of race, colour, ancestry, place of origin, political belief, religion, marital status, family status, physical or mental disability, sex, sexual orientation or age of that person or member or because that person or member has been convicted of a criminal offence that is unrelated to the membership or intended membership.
+(c) Consistent with the Human Rights Code of British Columbia, the Union shall not exclude a person from membership, expel or suspend a member or discriminate against any person or member because of race, colour, ancestry, place of origin, political belief, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender orientation or age of that person or member or because that person or member has been convicted of a criminal offence that is unrelated to the membership or intended membership.
 In the event the Human Rights Code is revised in the future, these grounds for discrimination will remain consistent, and any new grounds added will be automatically included.

 (d) No member shall resign from Membership until such time as all dues, fines and/or assessments owing to the Union have been paid.

 (e) The Executive of the Union may create such new categories of membership as it may from time to time deem appropriate subject to the approval of the membership.
 Such approval shall be shown by a simple majority vote (50% plus 1) at the next regularly scheduled meeting following the creation of the new category or at any special meeting called to discuss the creation of new category.
 Notice of creation of such category shall be announced to the membership within 10 days of its creation.

 (f) A member shall cease being a member in good standing of this Union when it can be shown that he/she failed to comply with any provision of this Constitution or any By-Laws which the Union may from time to time adopt.

 (g) The Union shall reserve the right to suspend the rights and privileges of any member who ceases to maintain membership in good standing.